 This is just a wild hunch – but what do you want to bet the Scripps affiliate legal team is top-loaded with men?

+And now practices Family and Criminal law.
 So while MacNeil’s possible criminal behavior aired ever-so-briefly on Channel 10 — the ABC Scrips affiliate editors turned back-flips to protect MacNeil in one ridiculously tabloid “non-story.”
 ABC focused on MacNeil’s illegal court snaps and concentrated on the “sexting Deputy DA.”
 Demeaning attitudes towards female co-workers, references to his soon-to-be ex wife and a gun?

 Please know: the same information was also sent to other San Diego media outlets.